 The Results Are Stunning

-Oh ya, the clay pot in the photo above… this was also painted with Wise Owl Chalk Synthesis Paint.
+Oh yes, the clay pot in the above photo… was also painted with Wise Owl Chalk Synthesis Paint.
 Watch how I created this drippy finish with a spray bottle of water in the video below.

 Wise Owl Furniture Salve